 Be careful if you choose to rent jet skis or go on a parasailing trip.
 Some of the tour companies do not have insurance, and there have been some scams reported.

-If you are visiting Karon Beach during the low season, April to October, you can go surfing and take surf lessons.
-One hour of surf lessons cost about 1200 Baht = US$ 39.
+Karon Beach is a great place to go surfing or to learn how to surf.
+One hour of surf lessons costs about 1200 Baht = US$ 39.
 To rent surfboards cost about 300 Baht = US$ 10 per hour, while bodyboards cost about 150 Baht = US$ 5 per hour.

 Most of the surfing takes place at the southern end of Karon Beach.

 7. Thai Cooking Course